BrianBlum89/osTicket-Prerequisites-and-Installation/README.md

 ## Step 6

 Next download MySQL, this is a database that osTicket is going to use to store all our data in.
-This will hold all our user accounts and all our ticketing information when the download is done and you start setting up MySQL you will select standard configuration from there you will need to create a password aftewords hit next and execute
+This will hold all our user accounts and all our ticketing information when the download is done.
+Start setting up MySQL.
+You will select standard configuration from there you will need to create a password aftewords hit next and execute

 ![step 7](https://github.com/user-attachments/assets/be96b4f9-a219-4d13-9c65-e988c3ae43d0)
 ![stpe 7 part 2](https://github.com/user-attachments/assets/f831446a-f385-415d-8334-be33742ed63a)